-Complex passwords changed frequently are baseline to personal and corporate security.
-The easiest ways to prevent unauthorized access is to enable multi-factor authentication, which adds an essential layer of protection.
+Complex passwords changed frequently are a baseline to personal and corporate security.
+The easiest way to prevent unauthorized access is to enable multi-factor authentication, which adds an essential layer of protection.

 7. Outdated Operating Systems

-Outdated operating systems result in systems potentially missing critical updates that patch potential cybersecurity weaknesses and vulnerabilities.
+Outdated operating systems result in systems potentially missing critical updates that patch potential cyber security issues and vulnerabilities.
 This will be particularly important to monitor as employees bring devices back to the office – devices that have been off the corporate network for more than a year.
 Using tools and services such as automated systems management can help ensure the devices on your network are always up-to-date and secure.

 6. Out-of-Warranty Firewalls

 Out-of-warranty firewalls mean your frontline defense may be weakened and susceptible to intrusion because your systems are not receiving access to the latest firmware and security updates to help keep your environment safe and sound.
 Follow industry best security practices and ensure your firewalls are not only up-to-date but also next-generation.